Mobile-Development-IL/Habits/README.md

 Getting Started
 ---------------

-1. Download the starter code
+1. Copy the link Url
-2. Open the project in Android Studio
+2. Clone the project in Android Studio